 PricewaterhouseCoopers LLP, 101 Seaport Boulevard, Boston, Massachusetts 02210, is the fund's independent registered public accounting firm providing audit services, tax return review and other tax consulting services and assistance and consultation in connection with the review of various Securities and Exchange Commission filings.
 The Report of Independent Registered Public Accounting Firm, financial highlights and financial statements included in the fund's Annual Report for the fund's most recent fiscal year are included as Appendix B to this SAI.
-Information for the fiscal years ended October 31, 2020 through October 31, 2023 has been audited by PricewaterhouseCoopers LLP, and information for the fiscal year ended October 31, 2019 was audited by the fund's previous independent public accounting firm.
+Information for the fiscal year ended November 30, 2020, the fiscal period ended October 31, 2021, and the fiscal years ended October 31, 2022 and October 31, 2023 has been audited by PricewaterhouseCoopers LLP, and information for the fiscal year ended November 30, 2019 was audited by the fund's previous independent public accounting firm.
 The financial highlights included in the prospectus and this SAI and the financial statements included in this SAI (which is incorporated by reference into the prospectus) have been so included in reliance upon the Report of Independent Registered Public Accounting Firm, given on their authority as experts in auditing and accounting.

 HOW TO BUY SHARES 1

 DISTRIBUTION PLANS 13

 MISCELLANEOUS INVESTMENTS, INVESTMENT PRACTICES AND RISKS 20

 TAXES 81

 MANAGEMENT 96

 DETERMINATION OF NET ASSET VALUE 117

 INVESTOR SERVICES 119

 SIGNATURE GUARANTEES 124

 REDEMPTIONS

 POLICY ON EXCESSIVE SHORT-TERM TRADING 125

 SHAREHOLDER LIABILITY

 DERIVATIVE ACTIONS 125

 DISCLOSURE OF PORTFOLIO INFORMATION 126

 INFORMATION SECURITY RISKS 129

-PROXY VOTING GUIDELINES AND PROCEDURES
+PROXY VOTING GUIDELINES AND PROCEDURES 129

 SECURITIES RATINGS

 APPENDIX A - PROXY VOTING GUIDELINES OF THE PUTNAM FUNDS 136

 APPENDIX B - FINANCIAL STATEMENTS